-Although all the variables associated with the fuzzy rules have a physical basis, it is possible that a trained network releases more water than is actually stored in its reservoir because the network does not keep track of a mass balance.
-Since simulated peak releases do not deviate much from the actual releases, see Figure 15, it is unlikely that a reservoirs storage becomes smaller than physically possible.
-Moreover, it would be straightforward to keep track of a simple mass balance and bound the release to the water that is available in the reservoir.
+Although all the variables associated with the fuzzy rules have a physical basis, it is possible that a trained network releases 30 more water than is actually stored in its reservoir because the network does not keep track of a mass balance.
+Since simulated peak releases do not deviate much from the actual releases, see Figure 12, it is unlikely that a reservoirs storage becomes smaller than physically possible.
+Nevertheless, it would be necessary to keep track of a simple balance and bound the release to the water that is available in the reservoir, ensuring that never more water is released than has been stored in the reservoir.

-Just like the more traditional generic operating rules, the proposed method will suffer from errors in the reservoirs inflows generated by the host model, errors due to the interdependence of cascading reservoirs and errors attributed to the non-stationarity of rule curves.
+Just like the more traditional generic operating rules, the proposed method will suffer from errors in the reservoirs in-35 flows generated by the host model, errors due to the interdependence of cascading reservoirs and errors attributed to the non-stationarity of rule curves.
 As mentioned before, the errors in inflow are expected to be mitigated by the fuzzification, while the errors due to cascading could be restrained by incorporating the upstream anthropogenic effects of dams on inflows in the training set.

-Regarding the the non-stationarity of rule curves, Jang (1993) already described a method to account for time-varying characteristics of incoming data to the ANFIS network.
+Regarding the non-stationarity of rule curves, Jang (1993) already described a method to account for time-varying characteristics of incoming data to the ANFIS network.
 By adding a 'forgetting factor' λ to Equation 10, the influence of older training samples on the configuration of the network can decay:

-$$S{i+1} = \frac{1}{\lambda} \cdot \left(S_i - \frac{S_i \cdot a{i+1} \cdot a{i+1}^T \cdot S_i}{1 + a{i+1}^T \cdot S_i \cdot a{i+1}} \right) \tag{23}$$
+$$S{i+1} = \frac{1}{\lambda} \cdot \left(S_i - \frac{S_i \cdot a{i+1} \cdot a{i+1}^T \cdot S_i}{1 + a{i+1}^T \cdot S_i \cdot a{i+1}} \right)$$ (23)